-Email service providers (ESPs) are a fantastic way to stay in touch with your customers, but between the hundreds of ESPs out there, you might find yourself a little overwhelmed.
-We’ve put together this list of the best email services for small businesses.
+Email service providers (ESPs) are a fantastic way to stay in touch with your customers, but you might be a little overwhelmed by the hundreds of ESPs.
+So we’ve compiled this list of the best email services for small businesses.

 1. Constant Contact

 Constant Contact is a cloud-based email marketing service that’s been around since 1999.
 It has more than five million customers and offers a variety of plans to fit your needs, including free trials and free templates.